UCL-EO/geog0111/docs/018_Running_Python.md

     Help on function helloWorld in module __main__:

     helloWorld()
-        function to print the string 'hello world'
+        function to print the string "hello world"